 France.
 Charentes.
 Vineyards near Birac.
 OT des Charentes.

-The production area covers 80,000 hectares in Charente-Maritime and Charente.
+The production area covers 80,000 ha in Charente-Maritime and Charente.
 Only the double-heating method is authorised for distillation, provided it is carried out in a pure copper still with a capacity of less than 30 hectolitres.
 The alcoholic strength must be 72°.
 It is aged in oak casks from the Tronçais forest for a minimum of 30 months.

 For the record, the acronym VS (very special) on the label indicates a blend of eaux-de-vie, the oldest of which is four and a half years old.
 VSOP (Very Special Old Pale) means that the youngest spirit used is between four and a half and six and a half years old.
-Napoléon, XO or Hors d?Age means that all the eaux-de-vie blended are at least six and a half years old.
+Napoléon, XO or Hors d'Age means that all the eaux-de-vie blended are at least six and a half years old.

 The Martell Corporate Foundation